-The secret to grilling pork tenderloin, as I learned from my friend Vaughn, is to watch it carefully, with a meat thermometer in hand, because “once it goes, it goes quickly.”
+The secret to grilling pork tenderloin is to watch it carefully, with a meat thermometer in hand, because once it goes, it goes quickly.
 A pork tenderloin is a long, narrow cut of meat which cooks very quickly, so that the difference between perfectly done and over-cooked is slim, time-wise.
 Have a meat thermometer ready, and start checking with increasing frequency as you approach the expected cooking time.

 Grilled Pork Tenderloin with Orange Marmalade Glaze Recipe

 - 1/3 cup soy sauce (use gluten-free soy sauce for gluten-free version)

 - 1 Tbsp plus 1 teaspoon rice wine vinegar

 - 2 scallions, thinly sliced (optional)

 - Olive oil (for grill)

 1 In a small saucepan, bring the soy sauce, marmalade, honey, rice wine vinegar, and red pepper flakes to a simmer over medium heat.
 Remove from the flame and let cool.
 Reserve half of the marinade for serving as a sauce with the finished tenderloin.
 With the other half, marinate the tenderloin for 1 hour.